metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

 ### Output

-#### Fastp
+#### fastp

-Fastp is an efficient, versatile, open-source tool for preprocessing FASTQ files and quality control in next-generation sequencing (NGS) workflows.
+fastp is an efficient, versatile, open-source tool for preprocessing FASTQ files and quality control in next-generation sequencing (NGS) workflows.
-Written in C++, Fastp provides high-speed performance without compromising accuracy, making it suitable for handling large sequencing data sets.
+Written in C++, fastp provides high-speed performance without compromising accuracy, making it suitable for handling large sequencing data sets.
-For quality and adapter trimming the Fastp trims reads from 5’ end to 3’ end using a sliding window.
+For quality and adapter trimming fastp trims reads from 5’ end to 3’ end using a sliding window.

-If the mean quality of bases inside a window drops below a specific q-score, the remaining of the read will be trimmed.
+If the mean quality of bases inside a window drops below a specific q-score, the remainder of the read will be trimmed.
-If a read get too short during this trimming, it will be discared.
+If a read gets too short during this trimming, it will be discarded.

 !!! info "Quality Report"
-    The Metagenomics-Toolkit allows you to run Fastp by only reporting the quality of the data.
+    The Metagenomics-Toolkit allows you to run fastp by only reporting the quality of the data.
 This way you can easily inspect the data before actually further processing it.
 You can do this by setting the `reportOnly` parameter to `true` in the config below.